wdv4758h/pypy-extradoc/planning/py3.5/cpython-crashers.rst

                      # 'frame'; and we've seen that it is non-empty
                      # as long as we don't read frame.f_locals.

-* _collectionsmodule.c: deque_repr uses "[...]" as repr if recursion is
-  detected.
-I'd suggest that "deque(...)" is clearer---it's not a list.

 * weak dicts (both kinds) and weak sets have an implementation of __len__ which doesn't give the "expected" result on PyPy, and in some cases on CPython too.
 I'm not sure what is expected and what is not.